ctrivino1/ctrivino1/README.md

-Hi, I'm Chris Trivino, I am interested in working in military research with machine learning and AI techniques/algorithms.
-I'm currently diving deep into learning machine learning and deep learning.
-I also am majoring in mathematics so that I don't hit a roof with my data science / machine learning skills.
-I am a senior at Brigham Young University-Idaho and I'm excited to get my feet wet in the world of research and technology.
+Hi, I'm Chris Trivino, my goal is to one day work  in military research with machine learning and AI techniques/algorithms.
+I'm currently learning all I can about machine learning and deep learning.
+I am majoring in mathematics so that I can become a better Data Scientist and hopefully one day a Machine Learning Engineer.
+I am a senior at Brigham Young University-Idaho and I am excited to get my feet wet in the world of research and technology.

 I'm looking to collaborate on projects that have to do with defense.
 I have worked on projects like finding statistics on drone strikes and improving drone algorithms for ground distance.

-Please feel free to contact me to talk about projects, research, or even employement purposes.
+Please feel free to contact me to talk about projects, research, or even employment purposes.

 email: tri18004@byui.edu